What Is a compensation philosophy?

 A compensation philosophy is simply a formal statement documenting the company's position about employee compensation.
 It explains the "why" behind employee pay and creates a framework for consistency.
-Employers use their compensation philosophy to attract, retain and motivate employees.
+Employers use their compensation philosophy to attract, retain, and motivate employees as part of their overall compensation strategy.

-A well-designed compensation philosophy supports the organization's strategic plan and initiatives, business goals, competitive outlook, operating objectives, and compensation and total reward strategies.
+A well-designed compensation philosophy supports the organization's strategic plan and initiatives, business goals, competitive outlook, operating objectives, and total rewards strategies.

 Most compensation philosophies seek to: